Artemisia tilesii

 Artemisia tilesii is an Asian and North American species of flowering plant in the aster family.
 Its common names include Tilesius' wormwood, Aleutian mugwort, and stinkweed.
-It is native to Russia, Japan, and northern North America (from Alaska, east as far as Quebec + Nunavut and south to Nevada).
+It is native to Russia, Japan, and northern North America (from Alaska, east as far as Nunavut and south to Nevada).

 Description

 Artemisia tilesii is a perennial herb growing from a tough rhizome.
 It produces one to three stems up to 80 centimeters in maximum height.
 The stems may be white with a coating of woolly hairs.
 The leaves and inflorescences are quite variable, and the species is sometimes divided into several subtaxa based on these differences.
 The leaves are often bicolored white and green with the distribution of hairs on the surfaces.
 The inflorescence may be small and compact or wide, open, and branching.
 Each bell shaped flower head is about half a centimeter long and lined with purplish phyllaries.
 It contains many yellow flowers.

 The plant is aromatic, with a scent that inspired the common name "stinkweed" but is considered agreeable to some people.
 It can be mild or strong enough to overpower the smell of fish.

 In experiments, simulated acid rain droplets were neutralized by the leaves of the plant, possibly due to the presence of various cations such as calcium.